Thesis

 The practical part focuses on solving a specific problem using analysis, calculations, or discussion.
 Clearly explain your data, methodology, and how your results address your research objectives or hypothesis.

-Tip: Every thesis differs in scope and timing.
+Tip!
+Every thesis differs in scope and timing.
 Some require intensive experimental work early on, while others focus more on literature.
 Plan your time carefully and allow for reserves at each stage.

 The timeline for working on your thesis is highly individual.
 It depends mainly on: